 The symptoms most often associated with central sleep apnea include:

-- Pauses in breathing, shallow breaths, or other abnormal respiration
+- Frequent pauses in breathing, shallow breaths, or other abnormal respiration

 - Difficulty staying asleep through the night